schuhva/Music-Generation/doc/releases/3.05/Base_01.rst

 3.05 Melody On Off
 ==================

--  Dependent on Meteo Data a voice is set on or off
+-  Dependent on meteorological data a voice is set on or off.
--  This is handy for a meteo parameter like global radiation.
-At night there is no Global Radiation and therefore it is zero.
+-  This is handy for a meteorological parameter like global radiation.
+   At night there is no global radiation and therefore it is zero.
 To prevent that the same tone is repeated over and over again the voice can be paused.
--  Weather Period from 1.8.2019 to 28.8.2019
+-  Weather period from the 1.8.2019 to 28.8.2019

 .. code:: python3